Pressure at infinity and strong positive recurrence in negative curvature: Introduction

 \section{Introduction}

-The geodesic flow of a compact negatively curved manifold $M$ is the typical geometrical example of an {\em Anosov flow}.
-Its chaotic behavior reveals itself in particular through the existence of infinitely many possible different behaviors of orbits, and even of all imaginable behaviors.
+The geodesic flow of a compact connected negatively curved Riemannian manifold $M$ is the typical geometrical example of an {\em Anosov flow}.
+Its chaotic behavior reveals itself in particular through the existence of infinitely many possible different behaviors of orbits.

-A {\em Gibbs measure} is an ergodic invariant (probability) measure associated to a given continuous map $F:T^1M\to \bbR$, with respect to which almost all orbits will spend most of their time in the subsets of $T^1M$ where the potential $F$ is large (see Section~\ref{sec:Gibbs} for the precise definition).
-In particular, when $M$ is compact, the fact that there exists a Gibbs measure for all (Hölder) continuous maps is a quantified way to express the above idea that all possible behaviors of orbits are indeed realized as typical trajectories w.r.t.\ the Gibbs measures of all Hölder potentials.
+A {\em Gibbs measure} is an ergodic invariant probability measure associated with a given continuous map $F:T^1M\to \bbR$, with respect to which almost all orbits will spend most of their time in the subsets of $T^1M$ where the potential $F$ is large (see Section~\ref{sec:Gibbs} for the precise definition).
+In particular, the fact that there exists a Gibbs measure for all Hölder-continuous maps is a quantified way to express that numerous behaviors of orbits are indeed realized as typical trajectories with respect to the Gibbs measures of some Hölder-continuous potentials.

-When the manifold $M$ is not compact anymore, a geometric construction developed in~\cite{PPS} allows to build good candidates for Gibbs measures.
+When the manifold $M$ is no longer assumed to be compact, a geometric construction developed in~\cite{PPS} allows to build good candidates for Gibbs measures.
 However, due to noncompactness of $M$ and $T^1M$, these measures are not necessarily finite, and therefore not always extremely useful.